HMS Ledbury (L90): Rescue operations

 On 13 August, after sighting a small patrol boat, three abandoned merchant ships were passed, some of them close by with boats showing flares.
 The convoy was sighted early in the morning, with the destroyer leading the tanker in astern of the line.
 The destroyer then informed the Convoy Commander of the tanker's condition.
-Torpedo planes flew in to distract attention from Junkers 88s which were coming in from a height.
+Torpedo planes flew in to distract attention from Junkers Ju 88s which were coming in from a height.
 The convoy had detected these by R.D.F but could not sight them and the escorts were slow in opening fire on them.
 Waimarama was hit, probably by about three or four bombs, and blew up with a tremendous explosion leaving "a great pylon of flame on the sea".
 Ashanti signalled Ledbury to pick up survivors.
 The destroyer went to the scene, but it was originally thought impossible that anyone could survive such a terrific explosion and mass of flames, but on approaching, men were seen in the water.
 The destroyer entered the inferno, and after manoeuvring around the debris field the destroyer picked up forty-four survivors, and one body was buried that evening with military honours.
 Some time later it was discovered that Ledbury had on board survivors from both Waimarama and Melbourne Star.
 This happened because when Waimarama blew up it happened so suddenly that Melbourne Star passed right through the flames.
 Those aft on board Melbourne Star thought that their own ship had gone up and had jumped over the side.
 By half past-nine Ledbury had completed the recovery of survivors.
 By this time the Commander estimated that the destroyer was about thirty miles astern of the convoy, which meant that they had to speed up in order to reach the ships.
 Captain Hill then sent a message to Admiral Burrough, 'Interrogative STOP rejoin or go home'.
 When the signal rating brought in Burrough's reply it became apparent that the signal groups had been received corruptly, since the admiral was apparently ordering Ledbury to "proceed to the Orkney and Shetland Islands".
 After considering the signal, Captain Hill assumed that it plainly intended the destroyer to return to Gibraltar, however that he might be forgiven for not interpreting it correctly, and so Ledbury ignored the signal and set course for Ohio.